ValeriansBox/flameworktemplate/README.md

 - open it in visual studio code and open an integrated cli in the folder then run `npx rbxtsc -w`

+if you have roblox-ts and everything installed then goodluck coding

+also make sure to check out https://flamework.fireboltofdeath.dev/docs/installation#updating-flamework-1 to update flamework